Make syntax highlighting pluggable

 Attached a simple plugin that make use of Ultraviolet.
 BTW, it seems way slower than Coderay, at least for ruby highlighting.

-#2 Updated by Kornelius Kalnbach almost 8 years ago
+#2 Updated by Kornelius Kalnbach about 8 years ago

 I read on the German Ruby forum that UV was about 20 times slower that CodeRay.
 But they really use the TextMate bundles, which are very complex.
 It's still fast enough for a lot of projects (Pastie, most notably), and they support a lot more languages.